krikamol/group/_pages/join.md

 <button type="button" class="collapsible">How to Apply?</button>
 <div class="content">
 <br>
-<p align=justify> Please send your CV to the PI with a brief explanation as to why you’re interested in collaborating with us.</p>
+<p align=justify> Please apply <a href="https://forms.gle/Zzw9vp5FuNgG9EdG9">here</a> with a brief explanation as to why you’re interested in collaborating with us.</p>
 <p align=justify>{% include warning.html content="We rarely accept undergraduate students directly for an internship within our group.
 If
 you’re interested, please apply through existing internship programs for undergraduate students." %}</p>
 </div>